-The present Section does not govern the situation under Section 5(b) where reallocation may occur.
-The rights of the parties to eventually recover from an insolvent party, who's share of responsibility has been reallocated, are explicitly preserved in Section 5(c).
+The present section does not govern the situation under Section 5(b) where reallocation may occur.
+The rights of the parties eventually to recover from an insolvent party, whose share of responsibility has been reallocated, are explicitly preserved in Section 5(c).